 The main program elements are the climbing walls, which are set within a fifty foot tall space and are arranged with overhangs, cornices and thousands of possible routes.
 Also included are bouldering walls, children’s climbing walls, fitness/weight rooms, yoga room, steam room and a retail shop.

+Completed in 2001 by Planet Granite.
 Structural Engineering: Double D Engineering.
 Photos: © Todd West & Phil Rossington.
 Design Team: Phil Rossington, Alice Roche.